Whether owning or renting a building or office space, it pays to invest in and manage an energy-efficient work premises.

-Energy-efficiency savings can be achieved through upgrading computers and other electronic equipment, as these use up to 30% of an office’s energy use and contribute to heat build-up.
+Computers and other electronic office equipment use up to 30% of an office’s energy use and contribute to heat build-up.

 Whether you own or rent a building or office, consider a green lease, also known as a best practice lease.
 With this type of contract, the tenant and building owner look at ways to jointly lower energy use.
 This can often result in a financial win for both parties.